Purcell, Missouri

 Purcell is a city in Jasper County, Missouri, United States.
 As of the 2020 census, the city population was 318.

 History

 Purcell was platted in 1903, and named after James Purcell, a local law enforcement agent.
-A post office has been in operation at Purcell since 1905.
+A post office has been in operation in Purcell since 1905.

 Geography

 Purcell is located between the Spring River and the North Fork Spring River approximately eight miles northwest of Carthage.
 Alba is one mile to the east on Missouri Route D and Neck City is one mile to the northwest.

 According to the United States Census Bureau, the city has a total area of 0.44 sqmi, all land.

 Demographics

 Purcell is part of the Joplin, Missouri Metropolitan Statistical Area.